Simple RNA-Seq pipeline

 This step collect the outputs from the quantification and fastqc steps to create a final report by using the MultiQC tool.

-process requires all data in a
+The input for the MULTIQC process requires all data in a

 single channel element.
 Therefore, we will need to combine the

-and QUANT
+FASTQC and QUANT outputs using:

 - The combining operator

-: combines the items in the two channels into a single channel
+mix: combines the items in the two channels into a single channel

 GROOVY